The Equivalence Theorem in Effective Theories: The proof

 Let us now turn to a consideration of the determinant series

-As it follows from (\ref{trace_ln}), the expression (\ref{det_3}) can be graphically presented in the form of an infinite series of disconnected garlands.
+As it follows from (\ref{trace_ln}) and the listed above set of compact graphic rules, the expression (\ref{det_3}) can be graphically presented in the form of an infinite series of disconnected garlands.
 Every garland has the same vertices and is constructed precisely in the same way as the above-described graph of the type {\bf B}.
 The first nontrivial term in the series (\ref{det_3}) reads

 where $L_k$ stands for the garland with $k$ vertices.